This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 So many of us are stuck in a stressed breathing pattern that’s actually more closely associated with running a marathon, but not what you want if you’re watching tv, working, or pottering about the house.

-Did you know that by simply changing the way we breathe we are able to tap into our nervous system and tell our bodies that we are safe?
+Did you know that by simply changing the way we breathe, we are able to tap into our nervous system and tell our bodies that we are safe?
 Which in turn reduces our anxiety.
-Pretty cool stuff huh.
+Pretty cool stuff, huh.

 Mindful Wellbeing and Mindfulness Practice

 We like to think of mindful wellbeing as the practices, habits, thoughts and behaviours you use to help get through daily life smoothly.
-These things are highly personal, however at their core is the same principle; intentionally and actively seeking to lower your body’s response to stress.
+These things are highly personal; however, at their core is the same principle: intentionally and actively seeking to lower your body’s response to stress.

 Mindful wellbeing is about acknowledging how important your mental wellbeing is, and finding strategies and practices to help you make positive changes from a place of self-respect and self-love instead of from a place of “needing” to, or eating greens just because you know you should.